Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 All the remark made in the previous section apply here too.
 The main difference is that this model seems a bit better, and seems to overfit a little less.
-One thing that is important though, is that for this model the scaling of the numerical values in the data preparation step is more important, so it is crucial not forget this step when using logistic regression.
+One thing that is important though, is that for this model the scaling of the numerical values in the data preparation step is more important, so it is crucial not to forget this step when using logistic regression.

 ### Model explanation